COVID-19 vaccine tracker: What's the progress? | DW | 19.12.2020

 First, the vaccine has to be produced on a mass scale.
 With COVID-19, manufacturers aim to produce billions of doses by the end of 2021.

-Second, logistics experts have to ensure appropriate distribution of the vaccine, and society has to decide who gets the vaccine first.
+Second, logistics experts have to ensure appropriate distribution of the vaccine, and political leaders have to decide who gets the vaccine first.

 Read more: Can a vaccine be given out fairly?